-Here are some resource links for palliative care that the Association of Palliative Care have collated.
-If you are looking for resources to support your palliative care response to COVID-19, the APC has collated useful resources online for you.
+The APC have collated useful online resources to support your palliative care response to COVID-19.
 This is not an exhaustive list but is selected for important and reliable sources.
-They have put the UK resources first, and the NICE guidance (see above) is particularly important.
+The UK resources are placed first, and the NICE guidance (see above) is particularly important.
 International resources are also useful but may be less directly relevant to the UK situation and any medication references will differ of course. https://docs.google.com/document/d/1HR1ulUBbCjlITkuB-sUQJZ90yx9l2v3N_JUqPMm7qpw/mobilebasic

 3. Managing Clinical Trials During Coronavirus Pandemic

-The Medicines and Healthcare Products Regulatory Agency (MHRA) is adopting as flexible and pragmatic an approach as possible with regard to regulatory requirements for clinical trials during this time.
+The Medicines and Healthcare Products Regulatory Agency (MHRA) are adopting a flexible and pragmatic approach, with regard to regulatory requirements for clinical trials during this time.
 They have recognised that clinical trial resource may be absent or redeployed from research activities and regulatory affairs towards front-line care.
 Their first priority is the safety of trial participants.
 This guidance will be updated as the situation changes over time and contains information on pausing clinical trials..https://www.gov.uk/guidance/managing-clinical-trials-during-coronavirus-covid-19

 4. Pre-chemotherapy Clinics